info-com/zenya-api-docs/source/categories.rst

 GET categories/search/:keyword
 ------------------------------

-Sometimes you might want to use a density search against the eContext Keyword Dataset to provide possible Category matches rather than simply mapping against the eContext Taxonomy.
-This method of matching uses a set of over 500,000,000 categorized keywords to identify probable category matches for the particular keyword you are interested in, and includes a confidence score for each category.
+Sometimes you might want to retrieve a set of possible Categories from the provided keyword rather than mapping against the rules of the eContext Taxonomy.
+This method of matching uses a set of over 600,000,000 pre-classified keywords to identify probable Category matches for the particular keyword you are interested in, and includes a confidence score for each category.

 Resource URL
 ^^^^^^^^^^^^